gabrielelana/certainty-by-construction/README.md

 Notes and exercises for the book "Certainty by Construction" by Sandy Maguire

-You can buy this book and support the authro at [leanpub.com](https://leanpub.com/certainty-by-construction)
+You can buy this book and support the author at [leanpub.com](https://leanpub.com/certainty-by-construction)